October 1, 2018 - Update

-- Candidate Nominations and Election for President, Vice President and Secretary
+- Candidate Nominations for President, Vice President and Secretary

 - Vote on Revised Bylaws at the Annual Meeting

 Update: Annual Meeting Moved to November 7, 2018